Fairlie vacation rentals

 No matter if the mountains are covered in powdery snow or long, tussock summer grasses, Fairlie offers outdoor recreation opportunities year round.
 If you’re hoping to hike, bike, and fish, the best time to stay in a Fairlie accommodation would be during the summer months, November through February.
 However, the winter months, June through August, are ideal for skiing and other winter sports.
 Summer experiences balmy, enjoyable weather, while winter is cold and snowy, a perfect time for racing down Mount Dobson.
 Some happenings to watch out for include the Caroline Bay Rock and Hop in March, an annual event in nearby Timaru that celebrates ‘50s and ‘60s car culture with a car parade and costume contest.
 In late November, Temuka Christmas Parade rolls out food and drink stalls and an appearance by Father Christmas.

-What are the top things to do in Fairlie?
+Top things to do in Fairlie

 Fairlie Heritage Museum